WesleyLuk90/ffxiv-vr/README.md

 | Steam Link | SteamVR | Sorta | Lots of camera issues and stuttering |

 ## Troubleshooting
-If you're using Quest Link and running into issues, try shutting down Meta Quest Link and restarting the Occulus VR Runtime  Service in windows.
+If you're using Quest Link and running into issues, try shutting down Meta Quest Link and restarting the Occulus VR Runtime Service in Windows.